 Current Grant Cycle

-The application period for the Hurricane Irma Disaster Response Grant is open from March 15, 2020 to May 15, 2020.
-Applications must be postmarked by May 15, 2020.
+The application period for the Hurricane Irma Disaster Response Grant has reopened!
+Applications must be postmarked by July 15, 2020.
 Application documents and instructions are below.

 Current Application Documents

 - Eligibility Information (pdf)